 Yes, it's totally normal, especially when it's your first time using a weighted hoop.
 Usually, the hips are where bruising will occur, often very light colour changing and tenderness.

 After a day or two, this bruising usually fades and disappears completely.
 Strangely, when you use your heavy hoop a second time, you won't have to bruise in that area!
-Hula hooping on your arms and legs will have similar results, with bruising occurring and then disappearing quickly.
+Weighted hula hooping on your arms and legs will have similar results, with bruising occurring and then disappearing quickly.
 It's unlikely that you will experience bruising in those same areas again.

 What should I do when I bruise?